 What's the powerpoint? - 4 basic tips for a killer presentation

-I have been building powerpoint templates and finessing presentations for many years, corporate clients include big boys like Interbrand, Coca Cola, BT, Thomson Reuters and TAG as well as high gloss clients such as Mont Blanc Pens and ESPA spa designs.
-I have a few basic tips for all powerpoint business users.
+We have been building powerpoint templates and finessing presentations for many years, our corporate clients include some of the biggest companies around, so here are a few basic tips for all powerpoint business users.1

 This article covers the basics, at DaviesBatt we put as much thought and creativity into our Powerpoint Presentations as we do to our Annual Reports, Websites and Corporate Brochures and we think it is just as important.